 << Explain fwd threads, service, control, pkt0, tapdev and other threads >>>

-Polling and processing tasks are performed into Linux threads.
-These threads are are automatically spawned by the vRouter onto a well-defined CPU list.
+Polling and processing tasks are performed by Linux threads.
+These threads are automatically spawned by the vRouter with a well-defined CPU list.
 The vRouter is running as many as polling and processing threads as the number of polling and processing CPU allocated to the vRouter (defined in CPU_LIST DPDK vRouter variable).